vickywane/auth0-actions/README.md

 ![D01E2E00-7FFF-46EC-9028-3169CB1590C8.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1634546266183/o0SYjBjC7Y.jpeg)

-When using a third-party service such as  [Auth0](https://auth0.com)  to handle the authentication needs of your application, you might need to hook some custom functionality into the authentication process.
+When using a third-party service such as  [Auth0](https://auth0.com) to handle all the authentication needs of your application, you might need to hook some custom functionality into the authentication process.
 An example might be the requirement of an application to send a security email to users after they change their password.

-In this tutorial, you will learn about Auth0 Actions, and how they can be used to hook custom processes to your  authentication flow.
+In this tutorial, you will learn about [Auth0 Actions](https://auth0.com/docs/actions), and how they can be used to hook custom processes to your existing authentication flow.

 ## What We Will Build

-Within this article, you will build an Auth0 Action written in [Node.js](https://nodejs.org/en/)  to implement the delivery of email alerts to the users within an Auth0 tenant in response to a password change event that is triggered after a user changes the password to their account.
+Within this article, you will build an Auth0 Action written in [Node.js](https://nodejs.org/en/)  to implement the delivery of email alerts to users within your Auth0 tenant in response to a password change event that is triggered after a user changes the password to their account.

 ## Prerequisites

 This tutorial contains a demo implementation of an  [Auth0 Action](https://auth0.com/docs/actions) to send email alerts.
 To follow along with the steps to build the Action, you need:

 - An [auth0](https://auth0.com/) account .
 If you do not have an account, you can  [sign up](https://auth0.com/signup)  for a free account.
 - A  [Mailgun](https://www.mailgun.com/) account to use as an [SMTP](https://sendgrid.com/blog/what-is-an-smtp-server)  server to send emails through the Auth0 Action.

 ## Auth0 Actions